When to Self-Host Your LLM: Enterprise Security Guide

 For healthcare clients, we deploy private-hosted LLMs within their existing cloud infrastructure.
 They get HIPAA compliance and business associate agreements that actually mean something.

-For fintech companies, we're running on-premise models for payment processing code and using cloud APIs for everything else.
-The hybrid approach gives them security and velocity.
+For fintech companies, we run on-premise models for payment processing code and use cloud APIs for the rest.
+The hybrid approach gives them security and velocity together.

-For typical enterprise SaaS companies?
-Honestly, cloud APIs with good data handling policies are usually fine.
-We help them implement prompt sanitization and audit logging, but full self-hosting is overkill.
+For typical enterprise SaaS companies, cloud APIs with good data handling policies are usually fine.
+We help them implement prompt sanitization and audit logging, but full self-hosting tends to be overkill.

 The decision comes down to regulatory requirements, competitive sensitivity, and risk tolerance.
 If you're unsure, start with a data classification exercise.
 Map what code you have, what's in it, and what would happen if it leaked.
-That'll tell you what you actually need to protect.
+That will tell you what you actually need to protect.

 Making the Decision